 If the demand is extremely inelastic (say, cigarettes or life-saving medicine) the consumer gets most of the incidence.
 Consumers will not trade out of medicine for a worse alternative if it's a a necessity.

 On the other hand, if goods with relatively elastic demands (say, fruits or cars) are taxed, consumers will explore alternatives.
 An apple tax might increase the demand for oranges, and a tax on cars will increase use of bikes, motorcycles and public transportation.

 Tax Incidence in Politics

 Romney's argument?
-The earnings of corporations eventually will be paid out to a person - a corporation itself can't do anything with profits.
-Corporate taxes are exactly the same - they need to be paid by a person eventually, and some combination of customers, shareholders, and employees will bear the cost of corporate taxes.
+The earnings of corporations eventually will be paid to a person - a corporation itself can't do anything with profits.
+Corporate taxes are exactly the same - they need to be paid eventually by an individual.
+Some combination of customers, shareholders, and employees will bear the cost of corporate taxes.

 Some links for analysis on the price elasticity of crude oil or petroleum: